Sir Shridath Ramphal of Guyana was Commonwealth Secretary-General 1975–90.

 Surface travel in the interior of the country is hindered by dense forest, rapids on the rivers, and the generally undeveloped character of the interior.
 Thus, apart from in the coastal belt and on one inland route, most journeys are by air.

-There are all-weather roads along the eastern part of the coast and some all-weather roads inland, including one across the country to the border with Brazil, and about 7% of the total network of 7,970km is paved.
+There are all-weather roads along the eastern part of the coast and some all-weather roads inland, including one across the country to the border with Brazil, and about seven per cent of the total network of 7,970 km is paved.
 There is no passenger rail service, although mining companies have private goods lines.

 Guyana has three distinct geographical zones.
-It has a narrow coastal belt, seldom more than 25km wide and much of it 1-1.5m below sea level, where sugar and rice are grown and 90% of the people live.
+It has a narrow coastal belt, seldom more than 25 km wide and much of it 1–1.5 metres below sea level, where sugar and rice are grown and 90 per cent of the people live.
 In the far interior are high savannah uplands; between these, thick, hilly tropical forest covers most of the land area.
+For the country as a whole forest covers 77 per cent of the land area.
 In the forest zone are found most of the country’s resources of bauxite, diamonds, gold, manganese and other minerals.
 Guyana’s massive rivers include the Demerara, Berbice, Essequibo and Corentyne; rapids, bars and other obstacles make navigation difficult.
-The Kaieteur Falls on the Potaro river have a 222m drop – five times the height of Niagara.
+The Kaieteur Falls on the Potaro river have a 222 metres drop – five times the height of Niagara.
 The Amerindian name ‘Guiana’ (part of the country’s former name) means ‘Land of Many Waters’.

 The most significant environmental issues are water pollution by sewage, and agricultural and industrial chemicals; and deforestation.

-Guyana’s tropical forest, covering 77% of the land area, is among the most ecologically valuable and best preserved in the world.
+Guyana’s tropical forest, covering 77 per cent of the land area, is among the most ecologically valuable and best preserved in the world.
 The environment is an issue of great political importance in Guyana.
 There is concern about climate change and sea-level rise, because the low-lying littoral plain relies on a system of dams, walls and drainage canals to prevent flooding from the sea or the huge rivers.
-Forest resources are also important; the country has taken a lead in advancing forestry conservation and sustainable development and there was no significant loss of forest cover during 1990-2010.
+Forest resources are also important; the country has taken a lead in advancing forestry conservation and sustainable development and there was no significant loss of forest cover during 1990–2011.

 Under the Iwokrama Rainforest Programme, some 371,000ha, much of it virgin forest, have been set aside for preservation and scientific study of its ecology and for sustainable development of the parts inhabited by Amerindian tribes or migrant mining communities.
 The programme was launched by the Guyana Government and the Commonwealth Secretariat.

 The tapir is the largest land mammal; cats include the jaguar and ocelot.
 Monkeys and deer are the most numerous species, and the caiman is the largest freshwater animal.
 The giant anaconda or water boa is also found in the rivers.
-The wealth of plant, animal and micro-organism species includes many so far unrecorded, whose properties are unknown to science
+The wealth of plant, animal and micro-organism species includes many so far unrecorded, whose properties are unknown to science.
+Ten species of mammals and 13 species of birds are thought to be endangered (2012).

 LONDON, 20 June 2013: Commonwealth Secretary-General Kamalesh Sharma has announced that former Guyana President Bharrat Jagdeo, will lead a high-level team of experts to identify solutions for unlocking resources to enable small, poor and climate-vulnerable Commonwealth countries to combat climate c